 Carter also had trouble finding a product that could be modified quickly, an essential feature as Carter wanted to unite GlobalTranz's technology with the third-party predictive analytics and AI in logistics technology.

 ThoughtSpot, he said, met all of the requirements, and Carter began incorporating its products into GlobalTranz's technology soon after doing a demonstration with ThoughtSpot.

 Building out GTZconnect "was a gradual affair," Carter said.
-Within the first six months, many customers used ready-to-use ThoughtSpot products through GlobalTranz.
+Within the six months, many customers used ready-to-use ThoughtSpot products through GlobalTranz.
 Fully customizing those products, however, took months of work.